AckerlyXu/heima/articles/virtual-machines/linux/upload-vhd-nodejs.md

 You can complete the task using one of the following CLI versions:

 - [Azure CLI 1.0](#quick-commands) - our CLI for the classic and resource management deployment models (this article)
-- [Azure CLI 2.0](virtual-machines-linux-upload-vhd.md?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json) - our next generation CLI for the resource management deployment model
+- [Azure CLI 2.0](upload-vhd.md?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json) - our next generation CLI for the resource management deployment model

-## <a name="quick-commands"></a> Quick commands
+## Quick commands
 If you need to quickly accomplish the task, the following section details the base commands to upload a VM to Azure.
 More detailed information and context for each step can be found the rest of the document, [starting here](#requirements).

-Make sure that you have [the Azure CLI 1.0](../cli-install-nodejs.md) logged in and using Resource Manager mode:
+Make sure that you have [the Azure CLI 1.0](../../cli-install-nodejs.md) logged in and using Resource Manager mode:

 ```azurecli
 azure config mode arm